• An appetizer• Enjoying physics• Discussions and blogs• Open issues in fundamental physics in the year

 The strand model thus fulfils a famous wish about the final theory of motion: it fits on a T-shirt.
 This wish is less frivolous than it looks, because it asks for a clear and simple fundamental principle.

 It is fun to find out how playing with strands at Planck scale reproduces quantum theory, general relativity and the standard model, including its gauge groups and its particle spectrum.
 Despite this playfulness, the strand model should not be called 'spaghetti model'.
+(And the model is not related to loop quantum gravity nor to string theory.)

 Enjoy the reading!